 By the 12th century, an ethnic border was established here between the immigrants of Slavic, Germanic, and Hungarian origin, and it has survived to the present day.
 To the west ran the border between the Kingdom of Hungary, part of which was the Municipality of Vas (Vas megye), including the area of the three castles, and the Holy Roman Empire, whose part was the Duchy of Styria.
-Despite being united under a single imperial crown in the 16th century, the border did not change until the end of the First World War, when the borders of three new countries were determined: Austria, Hungary, and the Kingdom of Serbs, Croats and Slovenes.The Murska Sobota and Grad (Gornja Lendava) castles remained in Slovenia, while grad Tabor, whose history is connected with nearby Neuhaus (Dobra) castle, is in Austria.
+Despite being united under a single imperial crown in the 16th century, the border did not change until the end of the First World War, when the borders of three new countries were determined: Austria, Hungary, and the Kingdom of Serbs, Croats and Slovenes.The Castle Murska Sobota and Castle Grad (Gornja Lendava) remained in Slovenia, while Castle Tabor, whose history is connected with nearby Neuhaus (Dobra) castle, is in Austria.

 The common history of the three castles goes back to the period when they were in the same country and owned by the same noble families.
 In the early 14th century, the Amadé Gutkeled family owned the joint estates of Belmura (Murska Sobota) and Lyndua (Gornja Lendava /Grad), which at the time covered two thirds of present-day Prekmurje.
 In 1365 they became a fief of the Széchys, who also acquired the Dobra estate in 1387 – at the time the estate included the expansive area of present-day southern Burgenland, the western Raba Valley, and north-western Goričko.

 Following the marriage, in 1607, of an heiress of the Széchys, Eva Popel–Lobkowitz, and Francis II from the Batthyány family, the latter became owners of parts of the estate, which they then further fragmented through marriages and sales.

 A part of the Murska Sobota estate and its castle was 1687 acquired by the Szapárys.